Home / Encaustic Techniques / Finishing the Sides of Encaustic Panels: Techniques & Tips

 Coloured wax can also be used, using the same method as above… but you will likely need a few more coats to create an even surface.
 The more intense the colour (e.g. more oil paint/pigment added to the wax), the fewer coats you will need.
 Sometimes artists will match the colours on the edges to the colours from the piece, or just choose one colour that sets off the painting nicely.
 I’d recommend neutral colours, but it depends on the look you’re going for.
 In some cases, a bright red can be wonderful!

 It is best to use the ‘nose’ area of the iron as you move across the surface of the edge.
 It allows for more control.
-It is important to keep the iron moving in short light strokes, with a medium to light pressure being exerted.
+Keep the iron moving in short, light strokes with medium to light pressure for best results.
 This takes a little practice.
 The temperature of the encaustic iron should be two notches down from ‘low’ for enough heat, but not too much.
 Overlap each stroke as you go, to create a smooth surface.

 I tend to angle the substrate back, with the face of the painting up, so that any drips will fall off the back edge, rather than over the surface of the piece.

-Finish the edges before you start to paint
+Finish the panel sides before you start to paint

-I recommend taking care of edges at the beginning of your painting.
+I recommend taking care of panel sides at the beginning of your painting.
 If you wait until the end, it may impact on the surface and create problems.
 The edges can be buffed after they have hardened or cured, to a high shine, as desired.

-How do you finish the edges of your encaustic paintings?
+How do you finish the sides of your encaustic panels?

 I cover the edges with medium which blends in with the colour of the piece.
 But have trouble with dings and chipping.
 I love the look of the drips and wax on the sides and would love to continue to cover the sides as such.